slatedocs/slate/source/includes/_banks.md

 At a high level there are three steps to gaining access to an existing TransferWise account.
 <ol>
   <li>Your app redirects the user to TransferWise authorization webpage, which prompts them to login if necessary.<br/>

-Sandbox:
-  `
-  https://sandbox.transferwise.tech/oauth/authorize?response_type=code&client_id=<your api client id>&redirect_uri=https://www.yourbank.com
-  ` <br/>
-Live:
-  `
-  https://api.transferwise.com/oauth/authorize?response_type=code&client_id=<your api client id>&redirect_uri=https://www.yourbank.com
-  `
   </li>
-  <li>The user logs in to TransferWise</li>
+  <li>The user logs in to TransferWise.</li>
-  <li> The user agrees to provide access, the TransferWise authorization page then redirects user back to your preconfigured url, including a code you can use to geneate user tokens.
+  <li> The user agrees to provide access, the TransferWise authorization page then redirects user back to your preconfigured url, including a code you can use to geneate user tokens. e.g.

   `
   https://www.yourbank.com/?code=[CODE]